 Just had a root canal patient the other day.
 She was very nervous about the possibility of it, being a root canal, because she'd heard things.
 She never had one, she just heard how terrible they were.
 I guess they're not as bad as people think, just because we work hard to maintain profound anesthesia so that they're numb the entire time.
 Really, it's a more relaxed setting.
 It sometimes can be a little bit lengthier than a typical filling or cavity, but all in all, the procedure, when we go in and take care of that root canal is pretty straightforward and most of the time, patients are able to maintain ... be comfortable throughout the experience all the way to the end.

-If an infected tooth is causing you discomfort, contact top-notch Boise, ID dentist at Times Square Dental for comfortable, effective root canals treatment.
+If an infected tooth is causing you discomfort, contact top-notch Boise, ID dentist at Times Square Dental for comfortable, effective root canal treatment.

 Rather than referring you to an endodontic specialist, Jon Hastings, DDS and Carson Dial, DMD use modern techniques and advanced dental technologies to remove infected tissue from inside your teeth right here at our Boise, ID dentist office.

-Because of urban myths, many patients believe root canals treatment is a painful procedure.
+Because of urban myths, many patients believe root canal treatment is a painful procedure.
 In reality, it’s no more uncomfortable than a tooth filling.